tracymu/api-tutorial/index.md

 ```

 This code includes a loop, which will loop through each of the movies and pull out the value for the `"Title"` key.

+### Checkpoint

+- Get a piece of paper and draw boxes on it, leaving some space around them.
+Label them:
+  - Browser
+  - Rails app
+  - OMDB API
+- Starting at Browser, imagine somebody presses the Search button.
+Now draw arrows connecting the boxes, illustrating what happens, in order from start to finish.
+Each arrow should represent some information or communication such as an HTTP request, or a response to an HTTP request.
+- Label the arrows and try to describe what information is being passed.
+Parameters?
+JSON?
+- Compare your diagram to the person next to you and discuss any differences.

 ### Now try